shafr/shafr.github.io/_pcbs/witty-cloud-spider.md

 * Added separate plane under AMS1117

 Changes in 1.0:
 * My first revision of the board, failed one.
 I've messed up mandatory pins and spent a lot of time trying to fix it.
-See [that](fixing)
+See [that][fixing]